Wednesday, August 6, 2014

 I recently took part in the Swift Water Rescue Clinic for Novices conducted McBee.
-The clinic was set up to teach fundamental skills for kayak based rescues, rescue throw bag techniques (throwing & retrieving) and swimming self rescues.
+The clinic was set up to teach fundamental skills for kayak based rescues, rescue throw bag techniques (throwing & retrieving) and swimming self-rescues.
 The exercise was designed to improve our skills along with bolstering our awareness and confidence on the river.

-The rescue/throw bag is an essential piece of safety equipment used to rescue a swimmer and in some cases, help unpin a trapped boats.
+The rescue/throw bag is an essential piece of safety equipment used to rescue a swimmer and in some cases, help unpin trapped boats.
 There should be a minimum of one per kayak on any trip.
 I got mine a few years back after capsizing in icy Otter Tail River and not having one.
 I ordered it the next day and now it comes on every trip.
-It is a little faded, but still holds up well.
+It is a little faded but still holds up well.

-We were instructed to practice softball or side arm style pitches, trying to get the float bag as far as we could into the stream.
+We were instructed to practice softball or sidearm style pitches, trying to get the float bag as far as we could into the stream.
 Soon bright float bags and yellow ropes crisscross the river like spaghetti.
 When re-stuffing the bag we were advised to, coil the rope directly into the bag.
 Coiling it first and then putting it into the bag can cause a tangle that prevents the rope from smoothly flowing out of the bag when tossed.

 Soon we were ready for practicing being both swimmer and rescuer.
 First, swim across the river through rapids.
 After some pointers, our instructor dove in to demonstrate.
-She took a couple of strokes, gracefully rolled on to her back in the boil and swam out to other side with ease.
+She took a couple of strokes, gracefully rolled on to her back in the boil and swam out to another side with ease.
 Two others followed before it was my turn.

 There are two ways of swimming through a rapid.
 Swim defensively or offensively.
-Swimming defensive involves floating downstream in a protected position, lying on my back, feet downstream, arms out to the side and with my body floating on surface as possible.
-But, in order to get through the rapid and cross the eddy line I adopt the offensive swimming technique.
+Swimming defensive involves floating downstream in a protected position, lying on my back, feet downstream, arms out to the side and with my body floating on the surface as possible.
+But, in order to get through the rapid and cross the eddy line, I adopt the offensive swimming technique.
 Swimming freestyle hard through the boils and whirlpool.

 "Rope!" was called from shore.

 A rescue bag was tossed out to me in a softball style pitch.
 I instinctive swam toward the lifeline and grabbed the line.
-Clinging to it the rescuers will swung me toward the banks of the river.
+Clinging to it the rescuers will swing me toward the banks of the river.
 I'd was the first rescue of the day.

 I would play both swimmer and rescuer several more times that afternoon.
-As a rescuer I quickly realized how the rope becomes very taut with the pull of swimmer on the end.
+As a rescuer, I quickly realized how the rope becomes very taut with the pull of swimmer on the end.
 Pulling and swinging the swimmer to safety takes some muscle even done correctly using a climber's technique of belaying the rope across my back and hips while another rescuer can assisted me by grabbing the back my PFD and helping with the brace.

-The River Store offers a variety of clinics and workshops through out the paddling season.
+The River Store offers a variety of clinics and workshops throughout the paddling season.
 For more information, visit them online at www.theriverstore.com